 |20 Apr||Mon||Orthodox Easter Monday|

-|9 Apr||Mon||Orthodox Easter Monday|
+|25 Apr||Mon||Orthodox Easter Monday|

 In Ukraine, Holy Week is known as the Great Week and begins on Palm Sunday, which is also called “Willow Sunday”.
-Pussywillow twigs are blessed at church, and then people touch one another with this branches to bring good luck, saying, “Be tall as a willow, healthy as water, and rich as is the earth.”
+Pussywillow twigs are blessed at church, and then people touch one another with these branches to bring good luck, saying, “Be tall as a willow, healthy as water, and rich as is the earth.”